I2C: Buffering and multiplexing

 When there are many I^{2}C devices in a system, there can be a need to include bus buffers or multiplexers to split large bus segments into smaller ones.
 This can be necessary to keep the capacitance of a bus segment below the allowable value or to allow multiple devices with the same address to be separated by a multiplexer.
 Many types of multiplexers and buffers exist and all must take into account the fact that I^{2}C lines are specified to be bidirectional.
 Multiplexers can be implemented with analog switches, which can tie one segment to another.
 Analog switches maintain the bidirectional nature of the lines but do not isolate the capacitance of one segment from another or provide buffering capability.

 Buffers can be used to isolate capacitance on one segment from another and/or allow I^{2}C to be sent over longer cables or traces.
 Buffers for bi-directional lines such as I^{2}C must use one of several schemes for preventing latch-up.
 I^{2}C is open-drain, so buffers must drive a low on one side when they see a low on the other.
 One method for preventing latch-up is for a buffer to have carefully selected input and output levels such that the output level of its driver is higher than its input threshold, preventing it from triggering itself.
 For example, a buffer may have an input threshold of 0.4 V for detecting a low, but an output low level of 0.5 V. This method requires that all other devices on the bus have thresholds which are compatible and often means that multiple buffers implementing this scheme cannot be put in series with one another.

 Alternatively, other types of buffers exist that implement current amplifiers or keep track of the state (i.e., which side drove the bus low) to prevent latch-up.
 The state method typically means that an unintended pulse is created during a hand-off when one side is driving the bus low, then the other drives it low, then the first side releases (this is common during an I^{2}C acknowledgement).

 Sharing SCL between multiple buses

 When having a single controller, it is possible to have multiple I^{2}C buses share the same SCL line.
 The packets on each bus are either sent one after the other or at the same time.
-This is possible, because the communication on each bus can be subdivided in alternating short periods with high SCL followed by short periods with low SCL.
-And the clock can be stretched, if one bus needs more time in one state.
+This is possible because the communication on each bus can be subdivided into alternating short periods with high SCL followed by short periods with low SCL.
+And the clock can be stretched if one bus needs more time in one state.

-Advantages are using targets devices with the same address at the same time and saving connections or a faster throughput by using several data lines at the same time.
+Advantages are using target devices with the same address at the same time and saving connections or a faster throughput by using several data lines at the same time.